ReuschelCGN/Taubsi/README.md

 # Taubsi 2.0

-## Quick disclaimer

-This is a raid bot i designed specifically to suit the needs of my community.
-Initially I put it on GitHub to streamline my personal workflow, however people were interested in the project and I decided to implement some things to make it work more universally.
+This is a raid bot designed specifically to suit the needs of my community.

-Because of this, I don't like to take suggestions or help with any issues you have.
-Regardless, feel free to do the following:

-- Open an issue on GitHub if you have a good suggestion
-- DM me if you desperately need help
-- If you think you encountered a bug, DM me about it first, then open an issue

 ## Features